Scroll through this page to find an archive of material related to Lewis Hyde and his work.

 The Film

-Inspired by Lewis Hyde’s book, the 2018 documentary film GIFT, written and directed by Canadian filmmaker Robin McKenna, follows four cases in which gift-exchange and artistic practice currently come together: a potlatch ceremony held by the ‘Namgis Nation of the Kwak- waka’wakw of Alert Bay, British Columbia; the annual Burning Man festival; the work of artist Lee Mingwei; and MAAM, Rome’s “Museum of the Other and the Elsewhere.”
-Trailer.
-Now available streaming.
+Inspired by my work on gift exchange and art, the 2018 documentary film GIFT, written and directed by Canadian filmmaker Robin McKenna, follows four current cases in which gifts and artistic practice come together: a potlatch ceremony held by the ‘Namgis Nation of the Kwak- waka’wakw of Alert Bay, British Columbia; the annual Burning Man festival; the work of artist Lee Mingwei; and MAAM, Rome’s “Museum of the Other and the Elsewhere.”
+As of 2026, the film is available to rent of buy on vimeo.

 Praise for the film, GIFT: